-The insurance is not in effect until the Loan Insurance Authorization has been signed by the department and lender and the department has received payment of the loan insurance premium as described later in the program description.
+The insurance is not in effect until the Loan Insurance Authorization has been signed by the department and lender and the department has received payment of the loan insurance premium described later in the program description.
 In addition, the lender and the department must have an executed master Loan Insurance Agreement in effect.
-The lender or borrower may appeal denial of insurance to the Finance Committee of the Oregon Business Development Commission.
+A borrower may appeal denial of insurance to the Finance Committee of the Oregon Business Development Commission.

 A complete loan insurance application includes the information and materials described in the attached General Information Sheet.
-Prior to submitting an application, lenders are encouraged to call the Business Finance Section at the department, 503-986-0172, to discuss which type of insurance to use, whether a request will be eligible and to review the information that must be submitted with an application.
+Prior to submitting an application, lenders are encouraged to call the Business Finance Section at the department, 503-986-0172, to discuss whether a request will be eligible and to review the information that must be submitted with an application.
 With the exception of the attached General Information Sheet and possibly the Environmental Questionnaire (if a lender does not have its own form), a lender submits all required application information and materials on its own forms or formats.
 Lenders also use their own loan closing documents.